cloudnative-pg/cloudnative-pg/docs/src/storage.md

 kubectl uncordon <node of cluster-example-3>
 ```

-Wait for the Pod to be recreated correctly and get in Running and Ready state:
+Wait for the pod to be re-created correctly and get in a "Running and Ready" state:

 ```
 kubectl get pods -w cluster-example-3